 “City & Temple tour”

-½ Day private tour including transfers and entrance fees
+Half day private tour including guide, transfers and entrance fees